| A Bishoujo Senshi Sailor Moon fan fiction storyChronicled by Dro'gan NiteFlier

 fight, my opponent is different, but the outcome is always the same.

+I lose.
+I am wounded.
+I die just a bit more inside.
+My mind sleeps.
+My mind Dreams.
 Dreams of a life without pain.
 A life without torture.
 A life that

+is mine own.
+Can this life be mine as well?
+My mind wakes.
+This life will be mine.
 They are giving up on me.
 Their hold is less on my body, my mind.

+It will be their last mistake.
 One last fight.
 A boy, taller, stronger, but that does not matter

 in fights like these.
 I let them control me.
 Let them make me fight.